Hi Dave – I have one question. As a new comedian does my material have to be clean? – J.N.

 There seems to be a market for everything, so whether to work clean or dirty is a personal decision.
 But since you brought up the question and I’ve never been known to give short answers, let’s look at your potential choice from another point of view.
 We’ll call it…

-The deal is that everyone has to start at the beginning.
-Since you specifically said “new comedian,” that’s what we’ll focus on.
-Speakers already know they have to work clean.
+The deal is that everyone must start at the beginning.
+Since you specifically said, “new comedian,” that’s what we’ll focus on.
+Public speakers (corporate, college, professional organizations, etc.) already know they must work clean.
 If they don’t, then they’re not speaking much – if at all.

 What markets do you want to play?

-These are questions every entertainer (not just comedians and humorous speakers) have to consider.
+These are questions every entertainer (not just comedians and humorous speakers) must consider.
 As a creative artist with a unique way of expressing yourself, who is your audience?
-And as a business person (successful creative artist), how can you build an audience to support your creative endeavors?
+And as a businessperson (I’m talking about you), how can you build an audience to support your creative endeavors?

 If they laugh it works.
 If they don’t, then you need to make some changes.
 An audience will tell you, which is why you want to get on stage as often as possible.